microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 While your MRTK change might get your experiment to work, it could impact other people in ways you do not expect.
 Any regressions you make to the MRTK core code would result in your pull request getting reverted.

-Aim to have zero impact on MRTK core code.

-If you do have impact on MRTK code, write tests to ensure that your changes do not regress in the future.
+Aim to have zero changes in folders other than experimental folders.
+Here is a list of folders that can have experimental changes:

+- MixedRealityToolkit.SDK\Experimental
+- MixedRealityToolkit.SDK\Inspectors\Experimental
+- MixedRealityTolkit.Examples\Examples\Experimental

+Changes outside of these folders should be treated very carefully.
+If your experimental feature must include changes to MRTK core code, consider splitting out MRTK changes into a separate pull request that includes tests and documentation.

 ### Using you experimental feature should not impact people's ability to use core controls
 Most people use core UX components like the button, ManipulationHandler and Interactable very frequently.
 They will likely not use your experimental feature if it prevents them from using buttons.